dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 ## Add image resources

 Some controls can use images, which enhances how users interact with your app.
-In this section you'll download and add two images for to your app.
+In this section you'll download two images you'll use in your app, along with two alternative images for use with iOS.

-Download these two images:
+Download the following images:

 - [Icon: About](https://raw.githubusercontent.com/dotnet/docs-maui/main/docs/tutorials/notes-app/snippets/shell/csharp/Notes/Resources/Images/icon_about.png)\
   This image is used as an icon for the about page you created earlier.